ArthurOberon/snow-crash/level09/readme.md

 >- Each character of the input string is decremented by its position index (0-based).
 >- Loop through the input string until the null terminator.

-## 3.a Reverse The Token from the VM
+## 3.a Reverse The Token From The VM

 ```bash
 level09@SnowCrash:~$ cd /tmp/